 Tax Relief–

-as a member of the LGPS, your contributions will attract tax relief at the time they are deducted from your pay.
+as a member of the LGPS, if you earn enough to pay tax, your contributions will attract tax relief at the time they are deducted from your pay.

 Personal Pension Plans and Stakeholder Pension Schemes

 Various institutions, such as banks, building societies and life assurance companies provide and administer personal pensions and stakeholder pension schemes.
 Your chosen organisation would invest your contributions.
 When you retire, the investments are cashed in and the sum of money realised is used to buy retirement benefits from the insurance market and from April 2015 these benefits can also be taken as cash (subject to tax as appropriate).
 Your benefits are therefore based on investment returns and are not guaranteed or linked to your earnings.
 The age from which you may receive them will vary according to the plan.